Causal Reasoning Meets Visual Representation Learning: A Prospective Study

 \subsubsection{Front-door Adjustment}

-Backdoor criterion may not be satisfied in some causal graphical patterns (e.g. there is no backdoor paths exist in causal graphs, or variables that block the backdoor paths are unobserved).
-In such case, front-door adjustment pattern can be applied to estimate causal effects.
-As Fig. \ref{fig:frontdoor} shows, assume that the variable $Z$ is an unobserved variable, the backdoor adjustment become invalid because the marginal distribution $P(z)$ is not observed.
-But if we have an observed mediator variable $W$ in the front-door path $X \longrightarrow W \longrightarrow Y$, then we can identify the effect of $X$ on $W$ directly since the backdoor path from $X$ to $W$ is blocked by collider at $Y$:
+The back-door criterion may not be satisfied in some causal graphical patterns (e.g., no back-door paths exist in causal graphs, or variables that block the back-door paths are unobserved).
+In such a case, the front-door adjustment pattern can be applied to estimate causal effects.
+As Fig. \ref{fig:frontdoor} shows, assuming that the variable $Z$ is an unobserved variable, the back-door adjustment becomes invalid because the marginal distribution $P(z)$ is not observed.
+However, if we have an observed mediator variable $W$ on the front-door path $X \rightarrow W \rightarrow Y$, then we can identify the effect of $X$ on $W$ directly since the back-door path from $X$ to $W$ is blocked by the collider at $Y$: